My chainsaw wouldn’t cut very well. It was driving me nuts!

 The guide bar mount (or ‘tail mount’) must fit the chainsaw body (head, or engine).
 The position of the guide bar fixings, oilway, and chain adjuster must line up with the those supplied on the chainsaw body.

 There is no standard fitment (‘one size fits all’), so you may have to check any intended purchase via the suppliers fitment tables to ensure you get the correct fit.
 Many of the suppliers have a tool where you input your chainsaw make and model number to find the right guide bar.
+A list of some of the different suppliers is in the section below, under ‘Chainsaw Manufacturers’.

 When replacing the guide bar, always clean the area to ensure the chain lubrication system and chain adjuster are able to work efficiently.
 And to ensure a good oil seal is made between the guide bar and its mount.